yoandryx/public-v4-client/README.md

     - Verification can be done against:
         - **Remote URLs**: Downloaded files can be verified for consistency with the expected hash.
         - **IPFS CID**: Retrieve the build from IPFS and verify its authenticity.
-- **Self-hosting**: Run the application as a Docker container using an NGINX server for fully self-managed hosting.
+- **Self-hosting**: Run the application as a Docker container using an Nginx server for fully self-managed hosting.

 ---